Samfox2/homebridge-videodoorbell/README.md

 #### Optional Parameters

+## global per-camera parameters
+* `port` is the HTTP port that the doorbell listens on, default 5005
+* `throttle` is the amount of time in milliseconds that the plugin waits before sending a new doorbell message to HomeKit, for clients that spawn a lot of messages, default 10000
+## videoConfig Parameters
 * `maxStreams` is the maximum number of streams that will be generated for this camera, default 2
 * `maxWidth` is the maximum width of the generated stream to avoid unnecessary upscaling, default 1280
 * `maxHeight` is the maximum height of the generated stream to avoid unnecessary upscaling, default 720